niftools/blender_niftools_addon/docs/user/features/armature/armature.rst

 	It may also be used for animation placement involving multiple NPCs
 * The InvMarker bone should only be used in engines that can support them.
 **Example:**

+#.
+Create this item in the same manner as you would for a standard armature bone.
+#. parent must be Armature root
+#.
+Naming must start with InvMarker and can only be appended with .000
+	A model with 4 inventory marker bone items should be named as InvMarker, InvMarker.001, InvMarker.002, InvMarker.003

+**Notes:**
+*	Games known to support this include
 		The Elder Scrolls - Skyrim
-**Notes:**
-	Exporting this type of bone into engines that do not support it will cause crashes.
+*	Exporting this type of bone into engines that do not support it will cause crashes.